NASA-Planetary-Science/sbpy/docs/sbpy/spectroscopy/index.rst

 Spectral Reddening
 ------------------

-Linear spectral reddening is enabled by class `~sbpy.spectroscopy.Reddening`, which is based on `~synphot.spectrum.BaseUnitlessSpectrum`.
+Linear spectral reddening is enabled by the class `~sbpy.spectroscopy.Reddening`, which is based on `~synphot.spectrum.BaseUnitlessSpectrum`.

 Initialize a `~sbpy.spectroscopy.Reddening` class from a spectral gradient: